mssaleh/hassio-addons/smartthings/README.md

 This add-on will install the latest version of the SmartThings MQTT Bridge by StJohnJohnson.
 More details [here](https://github.com/stjohnjohnson/smartthings-mqtt-bridge).

+Credit also goes to vkorn and adamfeldman for their original and modified implementations of the add-on.

 ## Configuration Paramters Explained

 | Param          | Description              |